 A business plan and a PPM serve different purposes.
 A business plan is primarily a marketing tool created to attract investors' interest.
 It purposely contains forward-looking information.
 A PPM is primarily a disclosure document that is descriptive but not persuasive in its style and allows the investor to decide on the merits of the investment.
 The presentation of the PPM is more factual and concrete addressing external and internal risks faced by the company.
 However a business plan may go as an an appendix to a PPM.

+A business plan can be an attachment of PPM or business plan can be followed by a PPM.
 Most of the business plans/pitch decks include a legal disclosure page that states that the business plan/pitch deck doesn’t constitute a securities offering.
 While this isn’t full proof, it can help to reduce claims that you are making a public offering or general solicitation.
 Once a potential investor is found with the business plan/pitch deck, the issuer can make a PPM to enter into the security transaction.
 This can be the safest way to raise funds at any stage from any investor.